ergo/ziggurat_foundations/docs/integrations.rst

 This example covers the case where every view is secured with a default "view" permission, and some pages require other permissions like "view_admin_panel", "create_objects" etc.
-Those permissions are appended dynamicly if authenticated user is present, and has additional custom permissions.
+Those permissions are appended dynamically if authenticated user is present, and has additional custom permissions.

 Example resource based pyramid context factory that can be used with url dispatch